boldflight/BibleConverter/test_EPUB/output/jer.md

 [25] I will hand you over to those who want to take your life and of whom you are afraid.
 I will hand you over to King Nebuchadnezzar of Babylon and his Babylonian soldiers.
 [26] I will force you and your mother who gave you birth into exile.
 You will be exiled to a country where neither of you were born, and you will both die there.
 [27] You will never come back to this land that you will long to return to!

+[28] “This man, Jeconiah, will be like a broken pot someone threw away.
 He will be like a clay vessel that no one wants.
 Why will he and his children be forced into exile?
 Why will they be thrown out into a country they know nothing about?